For the vast majority of time in 2024 and earlier, Clock Work has been not

 Sorry about the mismatch of numbered order vs the text.
 Life is short.

 [End-note 1] The ideas of ethics and professionalism will be used here to evaluate business decisions and adjust the path forward for how selling Clock Work will be pursued.
 I’m in this market... the behaviors and acts I’m bringing up affect/harm me and potential buyers.. and I have a right to protect myself.
 I have not and do not intend to specifically identify them or their companies.
 As I explain above, my immediate reflex when I am faced with what I see.. what MIGHT be.... unethical/unprofessional behavior is to break contact and replace them.
-NEVER worth the risk.
+NEVER worth the risk of doing otherwise.

 [End-note 1.5] To return to a basic systems principle emphasized throughout this site, if the presence of an organ or property of a system constitutes a vulnerability to the user or the system itself, and the organ/vulnerability is removed from a system at design time, failures from that vulnerability cannot occur.
 Sort of like Clock Work having a vastly lower complexity engine control than post EPA Tier 2 engines (A Public Thank You to the EPA)